MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

 # Logical Problem Solving

-&ensp;This document serves as a short lesson on solving complex problems and the importance of utilizing key information provided to do so.
+&ensp;The goal of this document is to provide information and to educate individuals on the importance of utilizing both critical thinking and all available tools when faced with programmatic problems.

 - [Logical Problem Solving](#logical-problem-solving)
   * [Breakdown of Logic](#breakdown-of-logic)